 Amber joined Board of Directors for Sacred Mountain Retreat Center in 2023.
 Amber has been part of numerous events in the past of SMRC; and wanted to take the next step to continue giving back to SMRC and those who attend the program.
 Amber has seen firsthand the effects that PTSD has on families, relationships, employment and how it changes one’s quality of life.

-Amber goal is to continuing giving back; through her non-profit work, fundraising, focusing on helping those who need it the most.
+Amber’s goal is to continuing giving back; through her non-profit work, fundraising, and focusing on helping those who need it most.

 Daniel Rosser is a dedicated and passionate board member at Sacred Mountain Retreat Center a dynamic and impactful 503(c)(3) where The Sacred Mountain Retreat Center seeks to honor the service and sacrifice of our nation’s wounded, ill or injured Veterans, First Responders, & Gold Star families.
 We are a catalyst for positive change in the lives of these heroes.
 We help to eliminate the noise of everyday life and encourage healing through exposure to nature, alternative healing methods, and open communication with our brothers and sisters in arms.
 With a deep-rooted belief in God and County, Daniel Rosser brings invaluable expertise and a strong commitment to driving positive change through their role on the board.